-Perhaps you have always wanted to travel to Panama to see the famous Panama Canal?
-And as one of the 7 man-made wonders of the world, the engineering marvel is certainly worth the trip.
+Perhaps you have always wanted to visit Panama to see the famous Panama Canal?
+And as one of the seven man-made wonders of the world, the engineering marvel is certainly worth the trip.
 But there is so much more to see and do in this surprising nation.

 The stunning San Blas islands are a must for wannabe castaways and beach lovers.
 Located in the autonomous Kuna region, the islands are inhabited solely by indigenous families.
-There are no roads, no wifi and no worries on the picture-perfect, palm-fringed islands.
-Or if that’s all a bit too rustic then the private island paradise of Isla Palenque off the Pacific coast might be just right!
+There are no roads, wifi, or worries on the picture-perfect, palm-fringed islands.
+Or if that’s all a bit too rustic, then the private island paradise of Isla Palenque off the Pacific coast might be just right!

 Talk to one of our Travel Specialists and travel to Panama your way!

 – Panama’s dry season is from November to May.
 However, even during the wetter months, there are several hours of sunshine a day.

 – Time your visit to coincide with a partial or full transit of the Panama Canal.
 What better way to experience the canal than a firsthand journey through the locks?